genehaus/Hashtag_data/README.md

 # Run_hashtag_data

-	This information was written based on others' works and website.
+	This information was written based on my experiences referring to others' work and webiste.

 1. Install CITE-seq-Count<br>